Channel 4 News: Historical roles

 In 2003, Channel 4 News broke the story of the Dodgy Dossier which led to a political crisis in Britain.

 The story of the Conservative Party's election expenses scandal was first broken, and then pursued for over a year, by Michael Crick.

 In March 2018, an undercover investigation by Channel 4 News explored the campaign activities of Cambridge Analytica.

-2017 Westminster attack report
+Retractions

-On the evening of the Westminster attack of 22 March 2017, Channel 4 News claimed they were able to name the dead attacker as Abu Izzadeen, also known as Trevor Brooks.
+On the evening of the 2017 Westminster attack, Channel 4 News claimed they were able to name the dead attacker as Abu Izzadeen, also known as Trevor Brooks.
 The claim was repeated by The Independent and the Daily Mirror.
 However, Channel 4 News was forced to issue an on-air retraction during the same bulletin after Izzadeen's solicitor stated that he was alive and serving time in prison.

 Theme music

 The music in the Channel 4 News titles is an orchestration of "Best Endeavours" by Alan Hawkshaw.
 It was introduced a few months after the channel's launch, and has remained in use since its inception.
+It was originally a library piece and as such has appeared in other works, such as the trailer for the Clint Eastwood film Pale Rider.